 Auckland.
 Take the 380 Airporter Bus.
 From Auckland Airport get off at stop 2041 opposite Park 'N Fly, Airpark Drive.
 From Onehunga Train Station get off at stop 2052 outside Park 'N Fly, Airpark Drive.

 Wellington.
 The Wellington office is within walking distance from the train station and central bus exchange.
 From either of these locations walk up Mulgrave Street past the Thistle Inn.

 Christchurch.
 Take the 80 or Yellow Line bus from the central bus exchange.
 These busses travel down Main South Road or Springs Road.
 Get off when you see the aircraft on a pole, then walk for 100m down Harvard Avenue.
 If you get off at the bus stop on Springs Road, make your way down Henry Wigram Drive until you get to Harvard Avenue.

 Dunedin.
 To take the bus, get the number 8 Normanby, 10 Opoho or 5 Pine Hill routes and get off at Albany Street stop then we are just are short walk north up George Street.

 Ordering archives to view

-There are two ways you can order archives, onsite in our reading room or online before you visit.
-To preorder records using Archway, our online search, you must sign up for a reader card .
+There are two ways you can order archives: onsite in our reading room or online before you visit.
+You must have a reader card before you can preorder records using Archway, our online search.
+If you haven't registered for a reader card, you can sign up for a reader card.
 If you can't visit one of our reading rooms, you can research remotely.

 Orders may take up to an hour to be processed, with some exceptions.
-In Wellington, maps and plans are retrieved four times daily – at 9am, 11am, 1pm and 3pm.
-For example, photo negatives in our cool store need 24 hours to acclimatise before they can be viewed in the reading room.
+In Wellington, maps and plans are retrieved three times daily – at 10am, 12pm and 2pm.
+Photo negatives in our cool store need 24 hours to acclimatise before they can be copied for viewing in the reading room.
 Ordering in advance will make things faster and avoid long wait times.